Comerío, Puerto Rico: Religion

 First Methodist Church of Comerío was founded in 1904.

 Demographics

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
-The current mayor of Comerío is José A. Santiago, of the Popular Democratic Party (PPD).
-He was elected at the 2000 general elections.
+The current mayor of Comerío is Irvin Rivera, of the Popular Democratic Party (PPD).
+He was elected at the 2024 general elections.

-The city belongs to the Puerto Rico Senatorial district VI, which is represented by two senators.
-In 2012, Miguel Pereira Castillo and Angel M. Rodríguez were elected as district senators.
+The city belongs to the Puerto Rico Senatorial district VI, which is represented by two Senators.
+In 2024, Rafael Santos Ortiz and Wilmer Reyes Berríos were elected as District Senators.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 Quartered in cross, of green and white, and superimposed the right superior quarter is an anchored yellow cross.

 Coat of arms

 The Comerío coat of arms is made up quarters (4) bearing what is known as an escutcheon of displays a shield in the center.
 There's a green field with a golden cross in the left quarter which represents Holy Christ the Healer, the patron of the town.
 Green stripes on a silver field are on the lower left quarter, symbolizing the Comerío falls and the La Plata River.
 Three royal palms in the right quarter to remember the original name of the town, and an undulating line symbolizes the mist that often covers the town.
 A crown with Taino motifs represents the cacique.
 The tobacco plant is a reminder of what was once an important part of the economic activity of the municipality.
 Inscribed with "the pearl of La Plata" a reference is made to the location of Comerío, on the banks of the La Plata River and the turreted castle which is a symbol of municipalities of Puerto Rico.